 For basic and slow charging, a 7.5W Qi charger could possibly charge your phone very slowly if you are connected to a laptop or other device or even a 5W wall socket plug due to the weak power input to the charger.
 If you add a case or cover, this is likely to either stop completely, fail to connect or signal a connection but lose battery percentage due to the extra distance the power has to travel.

 Using a 10W+ plug on the 7.5W charger will ensure that the full 7.5W of charge will pass to the device and thus making charging much more stable.

-We tested the MagSafe charger on an iPhone 12 with a 20W plug and it chargers fully through the range of TORRO premium leather cases.
+We tested the MagSafe charger on an iPhone 12 with a 20W plug and it charges fully through the range of TORRO premium leather cases.
 For MagSafe magnetic connection, please check style and model for compatibility.

 How to find what plug you have?

 Knowing what plug you have is very important but the labelling that manufacturers use on their plugs can be very different to the information provided by the accessory makers.
-Often the plug manufacturers display the information in "Volts" & "Amps" where as the accessories always ask for "Watts".
+Often the plug manufacturers display the information in "Volts" & "Amps" whereas the accessories always ask for "Watts".
 So how do you find out?

 Mathematically: Watts = Volts x Amps